Andrew-Dickinson/FantasyFRC/README.md

 Fantasy FRC is only possible because of the lovely work by the folks at <a href="http://www.thebluealliance.com">The Blue Alliance</a>.
 Their API and source code have been invaluable.

-Fantasy FRC is in an early state of development and will likely be ready for beta 1.0 for the 2016 FRC season
+Fantasy FRC's development has ceased.
+If you want to continue working on it, you may fork the project.